tnn1t1s/deebo-prototype/README.md

 [![GitHub stars](https://img.shields.io/github/stars/snagasuri/deebo-prototype?style=social)](https://github.com/snagasuri/deebo-prototype)
 [![Active installs](https://img.shields.io/endpoint?url=https://deebo-active-counter.ramnag2003.workers.dev/active)](https://github.com/snagasuri/deebo-prototype)

-Deebo is an autonomous debugging system that works alongside AI coding agents (Claude, Cline, Cursor, etc.) using the Model Context Protocol (MCP).
+Deebo is an autonomous debugging system that AI coding agents (Claude, Cline, Cursor, etc.) can delegate tricky bugs to using the Model Context Protocol (MCP).
 It runs structured investigations in parallel Git branches to test hypotheses, validate fixes, and helps you move faster.
 If your main coding agent is like a single-threaded process, Deebo introduces multi-threadedness to your development workflow.

 **feedback, questions/support? dm me on x @sriramenn or open an issue here**